edumeet/edumeet/E2EE.md

 ## Next step: MLS

-This is a plan, not a commitment, and nothing in it is built.
+This is a plan, not a commitment, and nothing in it is built; only the spike at the end has run.
 It describes what replacing the pairwise key exchange above with MLS (RFC 9420) would involve, what it would buy, what it would cost, and in what order to find out whether it holds up.

 ### Why